 Colin Pip Dixon first encountered the Feldenkrais Method® during his violin studies in France in 1998.
 He immediately felt the strong effect of the work on his playing.
-Both curious and questioned by these subtle changes, he continued taking Feldenkrais workshops for his own personal development as a musician until he decided to begin the Professional Training Program in 2004.
+Questioned by these subtle changes, he continued taking Feldenkrais workshops for his own personal development as a musician until he decided to begin the Professional Training Program in 2004.
 From January 2004 – November 2007 he did his professional training at Accord Mobile in Paris (as part of the class “Paris International”), under the direction of Myriam Pfeffer and Paul Newton.
 Myriam Pfeffer was one of the original first group of 13 who were trained personally by Moshe Feldenkrais over a period of ten years, and also one of his personal assistants for the rest of his life.
-The effects of this training were revolutionary for Colin both as a musician and as a person and confirmed the necessity for him to teach and share this work with others.
+The effects of this training were revolutionary for Colin both as a musician and as a human being and confirmed the necessity for him to teach and share this work with others.
 After finishing his professional training, he continued to deepen his experience of the Method through advanced trainings both as a student and often as an interpreter (English/French) for the trainers.
 He completed Larry Goldfarb’s “Trilogy” advanced training in Paris, as well as advanced trainings by Alan Questal (for actors), Jeff Haller, Jerry Karzen, Paul Newton, among others.
-Other trainers that he’s studied with include: Julie Peck (Australia), Richard Corbeil (Canada), François Combeau (France), Angel DiBenedetto (USA), Jeremy Krauss, Carl Ginsberg, etc.
+Other trainers that he’s studied with include: Julie Peck (Australia), Richard Corbeil (Canada), François Combeau (France), Angel DiBenedetto (USA), Jeremy Krauss, Carl Ginsberg, among others.

 As a musician, Colin began his studies at the Mannes College of Music Prep.
 (NYC) where he studied violin with Barbara Krakauer.
 He went on to earn a BA in music at the Liberal Arts school Haverford College (PA) while studying violin with Carol Stein Amado (daughter of Lillian Fuchs).
 After that, he spent one year on a full scholarship as an invited scholar-musician at the European Mozart Academy in Poland where professors included: Aurèle Nicolet, Bruno Pasquier, Michel Lethiec, Sergiu Luca, Gabor Takacs, Mark Kaplan, Grigory Zhislin, Sara Laimon, Imre Rohmann, Laura Kaminsky (director) etc. In 1998 he moved to Paris where he spent three years in the program “Formation Supérieure au violin et sa pédagie” with violinist Patricia Reibaud.